 - Climbing routes should only be attempted in winter when fully coated with snow and/or ice in order to prevent damage to the underlying rock.
 North facing rocks often offer the best winter climbing conditions, but are also home to rare alpine plants.
 It is therefore important for their conservation that vegetation is completely frozen to minimise damage.
 Some alpine plants are shallow rooted in moss cushions and can be damaged and easily dislodged by ice axes and crampons.
 You should avoid removing or loosening vegetation and clearing out cracks for axe placement which may destroy the last remnants of rare plant species.

 In most countries, birds are protected by law.
 In the UK for example, all birds, their eggs and nests are protected by the Wildlife and Countryside Act (1981), and certain rare and endangered species such as the peregrine falcon are further protected by increased penalties.
 It is a climber’s responsibility not to disturb crag nesting birds.
 In some countries, crags carry ‘Bird Restrictions’ in the spring (typically from 1st March to 30 June).
 Climbers should make efforts to find out if there are any birds nesting on the crag they intend to visit and whether there are any restrictions on the right to climb on those crags.
-Usually restricted crags will be signed but this is not always the case.
-In some countries, websites list the latest restrictions ( For example, the Regional Access Database in the UK can be accessed from the British Mountaineering Council HERE, or the Fell and Rockclimbing Club HERE).
+Usually, restricted crags will be signed but this is not always the case.
+In some countries, websites list the latest restrictions (for example, the Regional Access Database in the UK can be accessed from the British Mountaineering Council HERE.